MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals-test-with-includes.md

 # Create parallel approval workflows with Microsoft Flow

+In a parallel approval workflow, multiple persons are required to approve items including invoices, purchase orders, vacation requests, etc. Each person's approval is independent of all other approvers.

 In this walk-through, we use Microsoft Flow to create a flow that automates a parallel approval workflow.
-In a parallel approval workflow, multiple persons are required to approve.
-Examples include approving an invoice, purchase order, vacation, etc. Each person's approval is independent of all other approvers.

 This flow automates an employee vacation request process that requires approval from all persons (or teams) that the employee supports regularly.
 Employees use a SharePoint list to request vacation.
 Vacation approvals are required from the employee's direct manager, the Sales team, and the Human Resources.
 Each vacation request is routed each approver for a decision.
 The flow sends email with status changes, and then updates SharePoint with the decisions.

 ## Prerequisites